algolia/instantsearch-android/README.md

 Apart from those system components, any `View` can be used to hold an attribute if it implements the [`AlgoliaHitView`](/instantsearch/src/main/java/com/algolia/instantsearch/views/AlgoliaHitView.java) interface.
 In this case, we will call `onUpdateView(JSONObject result)` and the view will be responsible of using the result's JSON to display the hit.

-*See for example the [media app][media-url]'s [`TimestampHitView`](https://github.com/algolia/instantsearch-android-examples/blob/master/media/src/main/java/com/algolia/instantsearch/examples/media/views/TimestampHitView.java) is a TextView which transforms a timestamp attribute to display a human-readable date instead.*
+*See for example the [media app][media-url]'s [`TimestampHitView`](https://github.com/algolia/instantsearch-android-examples/blob/master/media/src/main/java/com/algolia/instantsearch/examples/media/views/TimestampHitView.java), a TextView which transforms a timestamp attribute to display a human-readable date instead.*

+### Infinite scroll

+An infinite scroll mechanism is built in to load more results as the user scrolls.
+Enabled by default, it will watch the state of the Hits to load more results before the user reaches the end of the current page.

+As explained [earlier](#hits), you can use the attributes `disableInfiniteScroll` and `remainingItemsBeforeLoading` to control or disable this feature.

 [media-gif]: ./docs/media.gif
 [ecommerce-gif]: ./docs/ecommerce.gif